Advancing Knowledge with Business-Specific Apps, Tech & News

 Motivated college students take the time to educate themselves about their majors and prospective careers, including networking with the right people and finding helpful resources that they can use in preparation for the future.
 Finding up-to-date, accurate and pertinent information as you prepare for college, internships and your eventual career can be a challenge.
 Below, find groups in which to begin network building, educational assistance tools, and apps and tech to help you along the way to a career in business.

-Whether you’re still in college or a new graduate, you need to stay on top of your game – and continue learning.
+Whether you’re still working on your business management degree or already graduated, you need to stay on top of your game – and continue learning.
 Taking online courses and investing time in reading the newest business literature is just one way to continue learning, on your own time.

 Whether you’re an entrepreneur or new to the business world, this course teaches organizational structure, building a team, management and behaviors of business professionals.